 Penn SRP Center Investigators & Trainee Presentations

-Penn Superfund Research Program Center Investigators Attended the 2018 in the American Occupational Health (AOH) Conference (organized by the American College of Occupational and Environmental Medicine) on May 2, 2018 in New Orleans, LA
+Penn Superfund Research Program Center Investigators Attended the 2018 the American Occupational Health (AOH) Conference on May 2, 2018 in New Orleans, LA

 Edward (Ted) Emmett, MD, MS (Penn SRP Core B, Comunity Engagement Leader) and Anil Vachani, MD, MS (Co-Principal Investigator , Penn SRP Project 6, Biomarkers of Asbestos Exposure) participated in the American Occupational Health (AOH) Conference in a session entitled, “Asbestos Related Disease: Now Environmental Diseases” alongside presenters, Charles (Brad) Black, MD, (Center for Asbestos Related Disease (CARD), Libby, Montana, Libby, MT) and Tracy McNew, MS also of the Libby CARD.